GEA Heat Exchangers Inc. - GEA Rainey Solutions

 GEA Rainey is part of the GEA Heat Exchangers Group, the world's largest heat transfer equipment technology group.
 This provides us the technological and financial resources to meet any requirements and allows access to manufacturing facilities located throughout the world.
 When you combine this experience it is easy to see why we build successful designs for every continent.

-GEA Rainey Solutions, a company within GEA's Heat Exchanger Segment, designs and markets air cooled heat exchangers to engineering and construction firms, refineries, chemical and petrochemical plants, power companies and utilities, and other related industries worldwide.
+GEA Rainey Solutions designs and markets air cooled heat exchangers to engineering and construction firms, refineries, chemical and petrochemical plants, power companies and utilities, and other related industries worldwide.

 In 1964 Mr. Jim Rainey founded The Rainey Corporation and specialized in air cooled heat exchanger manufacturing.
 By 1978, Rainey’s operations had grown enough to impress GEA AG which then acquired the company.
 During the next six years, GEA Rainey took full advantage of GEA’s global heat exchanger experience, enough that the company had to relocate to it’s current location in Tulsa’s Port of Catoosa.
 Combining the available technology with the increased shop space has allowed GEA Rainey the ability to better serve the North American market as well as customers located around the world.

 The following are typical applications for air coolers:

 • Forced and induced draft air cooled heat exchangers

 • Recirculation and shoe-box air cooled heat exchangers

 As a wholly owned subsidiary of GEA Group, GEA Rainey Solutions has the financial and technological resources of a global organization, in operation since 1920.